Azure Monitor cost and usage

-Depending on the number of nodes of the suite that your organization purchased, moving some subscriptions into a Pay-As-You-Go (Per GB) pricing tier could be advantageous, but this requires careful consideration.
+Depending on the number of nodes of the suite that your organization purchased, moving some subscriptions into a Per GB (pay-as-you-go) pricing tier might be advantageous, but this requires careful consideration.

-If your organization has current Microsoft Operations Management Suite E1 and E2, it is usually best to keep your Log Analytics workspaces in the "Per-node (OMS)" pricing tier, and your Application Insights resources in the "Enterprise" pricing tier.
+If your organization has Microsoft Operations Management Suite E1 or E2, it's usually best to keep your Log Analytics workspaces in the Per-Node (OMS) pricing tier and your Application Insights resources in the Enterprise pricing tier.

 - See Azure Monitor Logs pricing details for details on how charges are calculated for data in a Log Analytics workspace and different configuration options to reduce your charges.

 - See Analyze usage in Log Analytics workspace for details on analyzing the data in your workspace to determine to source of any higher than expected usage and opportunities to reduce your amount of data collected.

 - See Set daily cap on Log Analytics workspace to control your costs by setting a daily limit on the amount of data that may be ingested in a workspace.

 - See Azure Monitor best practices - Cost management for best practices on configuring and managing Azure Monitor to minimize your charges.